Engee documentation

 Auxiliary functions

-1. updateScoreEmoji updates the account with an emoji:
+1. updateScoreEmoji updates the account using emojis:

 function updateScoreEmoji(scoreElement, score) {